grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 PT, sushi, some apps, hanging out with my dad this morning lol

-maybe pilates today or tomorrow, working out on my spin bike & working on my apps
+maybe pilates today or tomorrow, working out on my spin bike & working on my apps ... i was at pilates earlier and i realized i should just enjoy whatever is happening in my life for what it is and im so happy i dont have to work for some time, i wonder how my former coworkers are going on, i was the only person who wrote code in python, two other wrote some code in unix, another used R, oh well, they gave me my severance without any problems

 # A wise man was once asked:
 # "Who do you value most among people?"